-Focusing on the First Year is a half-day conference bringing together faculty and staff from across the Columbus and regional campuses to focus on the university's efforts to support the success of first-year students.
+Focusing on the First Year Conference brings together faculty and staff from across the Columbus and regional campuses to focus on the university's efforts to support the success of first-year students.
 The most important foundations for college success, and ultimately graduation, are built during the first year.
-Hosted by FYE each spring, the conference is designed to encourage faculty and staff to share ideas about helping first-year students transition successfully to college life at Ohio State.
+Hosted by First Year Experience each spring semester, the conference is designed to encourage faculty and staff to share ideas about helping first-year students transition successfully to college life at Ohio State.

 Tuesday, Jan.
 27, 8:30 a.m. to 4 p.m.

 Registration will open in December 2014.

 Call for proposals

 Faculty and staff are invited to submit program proposals for the Focusing on the First Year Conference.
 Presentation topics should be relevant to supporting first-year students with their transitional needs.
 Submit a proposal online by noon on Friday, October 31.
 You will be notified of your session selection in late November.

 We are excited to welcome Dr. Vincent Tinto as the 2015 Focusing on the First Year Conference keynote speaker.